ys-3dskit/3dskit-dlang/README.md

 # ys-3dskit D language bindings

+3DSKIT IS EOL AS OF 2025-05-22.
+The version that actually worked was 3dskit-dlang 0.1.1.

 D language bindings for 3ds homebrew development.

 Install from the xmake repo and import as so: